sberberian/Beer-Characteristics-Profiling/README.md

 Our team has decided on a variety of tools to utilize for the duration of the project.
 Github is the resource for filesharing and collaborating on code.
 A group calendar has been created with Google Calendar to assess availability and schedule meetings to work together.
 Trello is helping to manage tasks and expectations for the deliverables of each milestone in the project.
 Slack is being used for messaging between teammates and arranging calls.

+## Machine Learning Model

+### Model Choice

+A supervised machine learning model was chosen as the ideal approach for the flavor profile investigation.
+Implementing a random forest algorithm will be useful since it will have a less likelihood of overfitting, it can manage many inputs, and it can rank the features easily.
+The classification model will effectively return the most important characteristics for predicting a popular beer.

+### Preliminary Data Preprocessing

+#### Feature Selection and Engineering

+After reading in the data and examining the features, there were some that were filtered and others, identified as unnecessary for the model, that were dropped.

+To avoid having the analysis skewed by beers with only a few reviews, the dataframe was refined to include only beers with a number of reviews greater than or equal to the upper quartile.

+The target variable, the overall review, was separated into binary values.
+A successful beer will have a rating greater than or equal to a 4 star score and classified as a 1.
+If it doesn't meet this criteria it is classified as a 0.

+#### Training and Testing

+Successfully executed